GizzZmo/CyberEditor-AI_/README.md

 # Run and deploy CyberEditor-AI_

-This contains everything you need to run your app locally.
+This contains everything you need to run CyberEditor-AI_ app locally.

 ## Run Locally